-I am a Postdoctoral Fellow at the EpiCentre – School of Veterinary Science at Massey University, Palmerston North.
-My research interests lie in application of dynamical systems theory to practical problems, including neuroscience, cardiovascular systems, and epidemiology.
+I am a Lecturer in the Department of Mathematical Sciences at Auckland University of Technology, New Zealand.
+My research interests lie in the application of dynamical systems theory to practical problems, including neuroscience, cardiovascular systems, and epidemiology.

 Two-dimensional bifurcation diagram of a piecewise linear map